 Some loci have extended attribute fields.
-To query these, click 'Locus-specific sequence attribute search' on a sequence definition database contents page.
+To query these, click 'By locus' in the 'Find alleles' section on a sequence definition database contents page.

 Pick the required locus from the dropdown box.

 The fields specific for that locus will be added to the dropdown query boxes.